KunYuan888888/A-Small-Fishing-Vessel-Recognition-Method-using-Transfer-Learning-based-on-Laser-Sensors/README.md

 This project is a novel method for recognizing small fishing vessels based on laser sensors.
 Using four types of small fishing vessels as targets, a recognition method for small fishing vessels based on Markov transition field (MTF) time-series images and VGG-16 transfer learning is proposed.

 #Data preparation
-1. The original small fishing boat contour data is in the original data data folder.
+1. The original small fishing boat contour data is in the Original Data folder.
-2. The MTF image obtained from fitting output is in the MTF Data file.
+2. The MTF image obtained from fitting output is in the MTF Data folder.
-3. The formal project training data is in Data.
+3. The formal project training data is in Dataset.

 The following is the specific configuration information of the project: